BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hobbes.md

 - He abandon Culverwell’s unsatisfactory compromise that we cannot recognise intrinsic rightness without recognising a requirement (debitum).
 He prefers a more thoroughly voluntarist position that rejects intrinsic rightness.
 - Hobbes, Cumberland, and Pufendorf all reject intrinsic rightness.
 - To a limited extent, Hobbes believes in intrinsic moral properties, since he believes that the moral virtues are simply those states that promote self-preservation as means to peaceful and commodious living.
 But he does not believe that rightness (honestas) consists in anything beyond advantage (commodum); on this point Suarez, Grotius, Cumberland, and Pufendorf all disagree with him.
+- The only source of reasons supporting practical principles—he ought to say—is desire for some end.
+If human beings in their natural state want self-preservation, they have reasons of advantage; but the reasons come from their desires, not from their nature, since they do not remain in the absence of the relevant desire.
+This is Hobbes’s position (or one of his positions) about reasons and natural goods.